TYPE OF PROPOSED INSPECTION ORDERED BY YOU:

 In ordering the inspection, You agree that the inspection will be carried out in accordance with the following clauses, which define the scope and limitations of the inspection and the report.

 1. The report does not include an estimate of the cost for rectification of the Defects unless specifically requested or offered at time of booking.
+If you have been referred to us by a solicitor or conveyancer, unless they have opted out of estimated defect costs, your report is likely to include estimated defect costs.
 Refer to item 16 below for estimated cost details.
 The overall condition of this building has been compared to similarly constructed and reasonably maintained buildings of approximately the same age.
 Areas for Inspection shall cover all safe and accessible areas.

 2. The inspection comprises of a visual assessment of the items listed in Appendix C to AS4349.1-2007 for the structures within 30 metres of the building and within the site boundaries including fences.